Back to: Git Course

 $ git branch test

-This just creates the new test branch, which at this point is exactly the same as our master (Original Branch) that means this branch gets property(I.g. : codes) exactly like master branch.
+This just creates the new test branch, which at this point is exactly the same as our master (Original Branch) which means this branch gets property(I.g. : codes) exactly like the master branch.

 $ git branch

 Two branches are available, test and master.
-Master is our default branch and marked with asterisk symbol.
-But if want work on our newly created branch, we have to switch to this branch.
+Master is our default branch and is marked with an asterisk symbol.
+But if want to work on our newly created branch, we have to switch to this branch.

 $ git checkout test

-Now, we are in test branch, we can add new features here and update our code but it won’t affect master branch.
+Now, we are in the test branch, we can add new features here and update our code but it won’t affect the master branch.

-So, now one question should arise that how can master branch get updated??
+So, now one question should arise how can the master branch get updated??

-Yes, we need to marge our branch with master branch.
-After adding new features we can commit and push it to our branch(test) and finally marge it with master branch.
+Yes, we need to merge our branch with the master branch.
+After adding new features we can commit and push it to our branch(test) and finally merge it with the master branch.